Yuchi: History

 Yuchi towns were later documented in western South Carolina and northern Georgia, where the tribe had migrated to escape pressure from the Cherokee.
 "Mount Pleasant" was noted as being on the Savannah River in present-day Effingham County, Georgia, from about 1722 to about 1750.
 To take advantage of trade, the British established a trading post and small military garrison there, which they called Mount Pleasant.

 "Euchee Town" (also called Uche Town), a large settlement on the Chattahoochee River, was documented from the middle to late 18th century.
-It was located near Euchee (or Uche) Creek, about ten miles downriver from the Muscogee Creek settlement of Coweta Old Town.
+It was located near Euchee (or Uche) Creek, about ten miles downriver from the Muscogee settlement of Coweta Old Town.
 The naturalist William Bartram visited Euchee Town in 1778.
 In his letters he ranked it as the largest and most compact Indian town he had ever encountered, with large, well-built houses.
-US Indian agent Benjamin Hawkins also visited the town and described the Yuchi as "more orderly and industrious" than the other tribes of the Muscogee Creek Confederacy.
+US Indian agent Benjamin Hawkins also visited the town and described the Yuchi as "more orderly and industrious" than the other tribes of the Creek Confederacy.
 The Yuchi began to move on, some into the Florida panhandle.

 Yuchi Town, painting by Martin Pate (1990) of an 18th-century village, based on archaeological data.
 The site of Yuchi Town is within the area of present-day Fort Benning, Georgia.

 In the late 18th century, English colonists noted Patsiliga, a settlement on the Flint River.
 Other Yuchi settlements may have been those villages noted on the Oconee River near Uchee Creek in Wilkinson County, Georgia, and on Brier Creek in Burke or Screven counties, also in Georgia.
 A Yuchi town was known to exist from 1746 to 1751 at the site of present-day Silver Bluff in Aiken County, South Carolina, which developed in the later 18th century.